SAP-samples/btp-dc-samples/docs/jouleagents/11_create_agent.md

 The agent builder is supported in the following data centers:
 US30, US21, US10, JP10, EU30, EU20, EU12, EU10, AP11, AP10

-You have created BTP destinations for remote MCP Servers that you want to use.
+Optional: You have created BTP destinations for remote MCP Servers that you want to use.
 For example, an entry for DeepWiki would be this:

 ```